jcrist/skein/README.rst

 |travis| |pypi|

-Skein is a simple tool for deploying jobs on `Apache YARN
+Skein is a simple tool for deploying applications on `Apache YARN
 <https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html>`_.
 See `the documentation <https://jcrist.github.io/skein/>`_ for more information.